D-Kay6/Infuse-TS/docs/classes/Container.md

 `Type`

-The type of the resolved instances.
+The type of the resolved instance.

 ##### Parameters